nextauthjs/next-auth/.github/ISSUE_TEMPLATE/bug_report.md

 ## How to reproduce ☕️

-We encourage you to use one of the templates set up on **Codesandbox** to reproduce your issue:
+We encourage you to use one of the templates set up on **CodeSandbox** to reproduce your issue:

 - [`next-auth-example`](https://codesandbox.io/s/next-auth-example-1kktb)
 - [`next-auth-typescript-example`](https://codesandbox.io/s/next-auth-typescript-example-se32w)